 - Who will write and approve page content?

 - Who will load content into your site and maintain it after the site has launched?

 Signing up is easy!
 Fill out the form, and your site will be created almost instantly.
 You’ll receive an email letting you know it’s ready, then simply log in and begin adding your content.

 5. Make it your own

 Once you can log in, it’s time to share your story by writing your message, adding photos and customizing features.
 You can also add more editors to your site, as long as they have a WUSTL Key.
 Our guides and tutorials will help you make the most of your website.

 By default, your website is hidden from search engines so you have time to prepare it before your big debut.
 When your key decision-makers have signed off and the site is ready to go public, you’ll toggle a setting to alert search engines of its existence.
 Before you toggle the switch to “go live,” walk through the launch guide to make sure there are no surprises.

 7. Keep it current

 After your site launches, your team will continue with maintenance and oversight of its content.
 Keep updating photos and pages, adding news and events, building out new sections, and adjusting the structure based on feedback from your users.
 A wonderful though risky thing about the web is that it’s always evolving, and you can update your site daily – so visitors expect it to be current.

 Take good care of your content: Identify who is responsible for what pages and updates, and set recurring reminders in your calendars.
-The public affairs and IT offices will manage all technical updates.
+The marketing and IT offices will manage all technical updates.